Your Ultimate Rome Travel Guide

 Many of Rome’s top attractions are outdoors, so you’ll want to make sure you’re protected from the sun.
 Even during Italy’s “winter” months, UV exposure can be quite high.
 Bring along a bottle of your favorite sunscreen and don’t forget at least one pair of sunglasses to shield your eyes.

 If you’ll be visiting during the spring or summer months, you’ll probably want to check out some of the popular beaches near Rome, such as Fregene or Ostia and the Cancelli—so don’t forget your swimsuit and sandals!
 Even if you don’t make it to the beaches, your hotel may have a pool.

 Most plugs/outlets in Italy are 220-volt, though the shapes of the plugs themselves are often different from what you’d find in North America.
 Play it safe and bring along a plug converter in your suitcase so you’ll be able to charge up your devices.
-If you do a lot of international traveling, pick up a universal plug converter so that you’ll be set no matter where your travels take you.
+If you do a lot of international traveling, you may want to consider an international size carry-on and picking up a universal plug converter so that you’ll be set no matter where your travels take you.